Bio

 Federica was interviewed by RAI Radio 1 about her work in rediscovering the female guitar repertoire, which she also conducts in collaboration with musicologist Nicoletta Confalone (Chitarra d'oro per la musicologia, 2014).

 With luthier Fabio Zontini, she collaborates on a project on the Papier-Mâché guitar, a legendary instrument made by Andalusian luthier Antonio de Torres, considered the ‘Stradivarius of the six strings’.
 The project saw the release of a vinyl and a CD for the Velut Luna label with two copies of the Papier-Mâché guitar made by Zontini himself.
-To publicise the lost sound of this unique instrument in the history of violin making, Federica Artuso and Fabio Zontini devised a conference-concert that debuted at the National Museum of Musical Instruments in Rome and is now touring all over Italy.
+To publicise the lost sound of this unique instrument in the history of violin making, Federica Artuso and Fabio Zontini devised a conference-concert that debuted at the National Museum of Musical Instruments in Rome and is now touring in Italy and abroad.
+In 2025 the disc won the prestigious prize Chitarra d'Oro for the best solo CD.

 During a concert at the National Museum of Musical Instruments in Rome with the Papier-Mâché guitar built by the luthier Fabio Zontini